 *It is all outdoors so dress for the weather and ensure children are wrapped up warm and wearing sensible footwear.
 You will always be on a path but look out for the occasional bit of uneven ground as it is dark.

 *We have tried both car parks and the walk from the North, St Margaret’s Road, car park is slightly easier and quicker than walking from the South, Sheepfoot Lane, car park.

 Is everything included in the price?

 All the displays are included in the ticket price.
-There are stalls selling food, drink and those flashing hand-held contraptions that our daughter loves.
-It was card only for payment.
+You pay extra for fairground rides, food and drink and those flashing hand-held contraptions that our daughter loves.

 How long will it take?

 It takes about an hour and a half but that depends on how fast you walk and whether you buy food and drink.
 Take your time walking around, to take it all in, you certainly don’t need to rush.

 There are car parks on site and it is best to book in advance, then follow the directions on your email confirmation.

 North – St Margaret’s Road, M25 2GT

 South – Lake Car Park, Sheepfoot Lane, M25 0DL